 While there are obvious and very likeable similarities between Larsson’s protagonist Lisbeth Salander and Taylor Stevens’ Vanessa “Michael” Munroe, the authors writing styles are quite different.

-Munroe has nasty emotional baggage from her traumatic childhood to deal with, and from those experiences she has developed immense self-discipline, independence and acute understanding of human behaviour – character traits I always find intriguing.
+Munroe has nasty emotional baggage from her traumatic childhood to deal with, and from those experiences, she has developed immense self-discipline, independence and an acute understanding of human behaviour – character traits I always find intriguing.
 But what makes Stevens’ protagonist special is that beneath Vanessa Munroe’s anti-social mask there exists a passionate and idealistic spirit.

 Munroe picked up the wineglass, swished the liquid in a gentle circle, ran her thumb against the stem.
 It was so delicate, would be so easy to snap, and she waited for the urge to do so.
 No reaction.
 Numb.
 The internal shutdown was complete.
 She placed the glass back on the desk, lay on the bed with her hands behind her head, and, as she knew they would, waited for the demons to rise.